Academic Affairs Policies

 Investigators about to submit a federal grant must fill out the College's Significant Financial Disclosure Form.
 Investigators about to submit a grant to NIH are also required to complete Modules 1 and 2 of the Conflict of Interest Mini-Course developed by the Collaborative Institutional Training Initiative (CITI).
 Investigators applying for funding from NSF or any other federal agency are strongly encouraged to take the CITI mini-course.

 The Associate Dean of the Faculty for Research will review every Financial Disclosure Form.
-(S)he will determine whether any Significant Financial Interests disclosed by the Investigator apply to the federally-funded research and, if so, whether a financial conflict of interest potentially exists.
-If there are no Significant Financial Interests or the Associate Dean determines that none of the disclosed Significant Financial Interests are relevant to the federally-funded research or present any potential conflict of interest for the research, the Associate Dean will present the Form to the Provost for his/her review and signature.
-If the Associate Dean determines that a conflict of interest may exist, (s)he will bring this to the attention of the Provost.
+They will determine whether any Significant Financial Interests disclosed by the Investigator apply to the federally-funded research and, if so, whether a financial conflict of interest potentially exists.
+If there are no Significant Financial Interests or the Associate Dean determines that none of the disclosed Significant Financial Interests are relevant to the federally-funded research or present any potential conflict of interest for the research, the Associate Dean will present the Form to the Provost for review and signature.
+If the Associate Dean determines that a conflict of interest may exist, they will bring this to the attention of the Provost.
 The Provost and Associate Dean will then decide what conditions or restrictions should be imposed to manage, eliminate, or reduce the conflict.
 This will ordinarily entail the convening of an ad hoc Financial Conflict Of Interest committee of faculty, senior staff, and one community member to provide oversight to ensure the integrity of the research.

 A potential conflict of interest exists when the Associate Dean reasonably determines that a Significant Financial Interest could directly or indirectly affect the design, conduct, or reporting of federally-funded research, teaching, or mentoring.